Whether your team is winning or losing, flying high or barely scraping by, there’s nothing like a guy with a rocket in his boot to cheer you up.

 On this occasion, Richard Wright was the unlucky goalkeeper, but it could have been anyone, and they’d have struggled to get anything behind the ball.
 Imagine if he’d hit it from a sensible position.

-In retrospect, the first two seasons were the hors d’œuvres: the main course would come in the 2003-04 campaign, as Robert gained confidence from his early exploits and showed the best of what can happen when there’s no one around to ask “are you sure about that?”.
+In retrospect, the first two seasons were the hors d’œuvres: the main course would come in the 2003-04 campaign, as Robert showed the best of what can happen when there’s no one around to ask “are you sure about that?”.

 The goal at Everton might have been stupid in theory, but it looked eminently sensible compared to some of the shooting positions which would follow.